 Learning not to be “a fixer”

-[This is not a new story of mine by any means, but I am gradually trying to explain the reasons for my artwork that have been made into prints on Etsy.
+[This is not a new story of mine by any means, but I am gradually trying to explain the reasons for my artwork that have been made into prints.
 Looking back, this story still holds true.
 There are always things I wish I could “fix” in lots of areas of my life, but I just have to let them go!
 Fortunately I am getting (slightly) better at it!]

 “I’m a fixer.
 That’s what I do.”